 The purpose of this Code of Conduct is to assist you, as a councillor, in modelling the behaviour that is expected of you, to provide a personal check and balance, and to set out the type of conduct that could lead to action being taken against you.
 It is also to protect you, the public, fellow councillors, local authority officers and the reputation of local government.
-It sets out general principles of conduct.
+It sets out general principles of conduct expected of all councillors and your specific obligations in relation to standards of conduct.
 The LGA encourages the use of support, training and mediation prior to action being taken using the Code.
 The fundamental aim of the Code is to create and maintain public confidence in the role of councillor and local government.